worldofmarcus/project-portfolio-2/README.md

 ## Frameworks, Libraries & Software

-* [Adobe Photoshop](https://www.adobe.com/se/products/photoshop.html) - used to manipulate the background image and to create the memory cards.
+* [Adobe Photoshop](https://www.adobe.com/se/products/photoshop.html) - used to manipulate the background image and to create the memory cards and logo.
 * [Am I Responsive](https://ui.dev/amiresponsive) - used to create presentation of responsive design.
 * [Balsamiq](https://balsamiq.com/wireframes/) - used to create the wireframes.
 * [Bootstrap](https://getbootstrap.com/) - used for modals in game